Performers Information for 2010 / 2011 |

 Being a free show

-you are also currently except from PRS charges.
+you are also currently exempt from PRS charges.

 There